ABC11 Match Madness

-Join ABC11, Radio One and Univision 40 for the annual ABC11 Together Match Madness - Bone Marrow Donor Registration Drive, on Saturday, March 25th, from 11 a.m. to 2 p.m. at The Streets at Southpoint in Durham.
+ABC11, Radio One Raleigh and Univision 40 joined forces for the annual ABC11 Together Match Madness - Bone Marrow Donor Registration Drive, on Saturday, March 10. at The Streets at Southpoint in Durham.

+We're happy to report that many people stepped up and signed up while we were there.

+Several joined Tisha Powell doing The Wobble as others took selfies with Steve Daniels, John Clark, Diane Wilson and members of our media partners' teams.

 The Match Madness campaign is a partnership with Be The Match whose mission is to provide hope for a cure by connecting patients with life-saving marrow donors.
 Here is more information: